CatPerry/covid-19-javascript-class-prototyping-tutorial/README.md

 ```
 For the CoronaVirus Class exercise we use a class *declaration*.

-###Constructors
+##Parts of a Class
+###Constructor
-The `constructor` keyword initializes the object and sets the included inital properties.
+The `constructor` keyword initializes the object and sets the included initial properties.

 For CoronaVirus Class, the properties are `this.people`, `this.virus`, and `this.ppeNumber`.

-The **methods** that can be accessesd in this class are these:
+The **methods** that can be accessed in this class are these:

 ###Getters
 ```javascript